Your support for our advertisers helps cover the cost of hosting, research, and maintenance of this document

 This includes the thousands of installations which do not conform to the TDS, such as old shared Unix systems and some Microsoft Windows systems, so there is no way for an installation program to guess where to put the files: you have to know this yourself.
 There are also systems where the owner, user, or installer has chosen not to follow the recommended TDS directory structure, or is unable to do so for policy or security reasons (such as a shared system where she cannot write to a locked disk or directory).

 The local texmf directory (usually called texmf-local or texmf.local) is a place for local modifications on a shared or managed multi-user system (such as a server) which will override but otherwise not interfere with the main TEX installation directory.
 Your installation should already be configured to look in the personal and local directories first, so that any updates to standard packages will be found there before the copies in the main texmf or the local texmf tree.
 All modern TEX installations do this, but if not, you can edit texmf/web2c/texmf.cnf (or on a shared system, ask your systems manager or support person to do so).
-There is an example in § A.6 below.
+There is an example in (this section).

 Exercise 3.3 — Install a package